 Their video on topic - Why Armenia and Azerbaijan are at war

-Both videos have exceeded their regular avg. views, furthermore, out of the 25 videos posted on VisualPoliticEN over the past two months, this has been the most popular release and among the top videos in 2020.
-Since CaspianReport publishes far less often, we see that their video is also trending and is already among the most watched videos on their channel in the past few months.
+Both videos have exceeded their regular average views, furthermore, out of the 25 videos posted on VisualPoliticEN over a two month period, this has been the most popular release and among the top videos in 2020.
+Since CaspianReport publishes far less often, we see that their video was also trending and was already among the most watched videos on their channel in the past few months.

 Like we said in the beginning, there is no clear way to become a YouTube sensation, but if you work hard on your craft, respect your audience and put in the time and effort on researching what topics to cover, your chances are pretty good.
 If you're a creator struggling to get more eyes on your channel, let us know and we’d love to help you out.